Furnace Repair Checklist

 - Put in the new filter with the arrow facing toward the heater to prevent damage.

-Flat filters ought to be replaced once a month, while pleated filters should be used for about three months.
-You could also use a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more often.